Bylaws

 NAME

 Section 1.
-The name of this club shall be the San Francisco Latino Democratic Club, hereinafter called LDC.
+The name of this club shall be the San Francisco Latinx Democratic Club, hereinafter called LDC.

 ARTICLE II: